Interactive Technical Briefing

 • Hub motor supports climbing and assist needs.

-Profile diagram of the adaptive trail trike
+Profile photo of the adaptive trail trike with component callouts

 Front Wheel Pair Provides steering stability and a predictable front contact patch on varied trail surfaces.